 About this listing

-This is a lovely flat of 2 double rooms (120smq), a confortable livingroom, one big bathroom with shower and bath + a small service bathroom , a full equipped kitchen over looking the lively and folkloristic neighborhood known as "Quartieri Spagnoli".
+This is a lovely flat of 2 double rooms (120smq), a confortable livingroom, one big bathroom with shower and bath + a small service bathroom (without shower ), a full equipped kitchen over looking the lively and folkloristic neighborhood known as "Quartieri Spagnoli".

 The flat is really quiet and very central at the same time, and provided with an additional iron gate that you close at night so it is very safe.

-The apartment is elegantly furnished and composed of an entrance, a large bedroom (with double bed), a sitting room with a comfortable sofa bed, an adjoining sitting room with another sofa bed (single) and a sixth bed consists of a single bed folding (with wheels to be placed where you prefer).
+The apartment is elegantly furnished and composed of an entrance, a large bedroom (with double bed), a sitting room with a comfortable sofa bed, and a single folding bed for children (with wheels to be placed where you prefer).
 The kitchen is large and equipped with all appliances, a smaller bathroom with toilet and sink and another larger bathroom with shower and bath.

 Bed linen and towels are always available new and sanitized.